ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 utilize one of the two aforementioned methods if distributed UUID generation is a requirement.

+Distributed applications generating UUIDs at a variety of hosts must be willing to rely on the random number source at all hosts.
+If this is not feasible, the namespace variant should be used.

 ## Name-Based UUID Generation {#name_based_uuid_generation}
 TODO, define how to compute a namespace ID if I don't want to use one from {{namespaces}}